 Naranjilla (Solanum quitoense) is considered a rare fruit tree in this country, and it’s true that none of your neighbors are likely to be planting naranjilla seeds.
-But the plant, with its round, juicy fruit resembling oranges, is a common sight south of the border.
+However, the plant, with its round, juicy fruit resembling oranges, is a common sight south of the border.

 It’s a lot of fun to bring naranjilla into your garden, and inexpensive too, since you can easily grow naranjilla from seed.
 Read on for information about naranjilla seed germination as well as tips for propagating naranjilla seeds.